 Lizards are one of the most common reptiles found in households.
 They typically live on the ground and enjoy eating crickets, mealworms, and other insects.
 But what do lizards eat?
 Generally, they will eat anything that is smaller than them including fruit, vegetables, eggs, and small animals like mice or birds.
-It’s important to make sure you’re feeding your lizard healthy food so it can stay strong and happy!

 If you are a gardener who also happens to be raising kids with a housewife as their wife then you know how challenging it can be to keep up with everything happening around your home.

 What Do Lizards Eat?

 Lizards feed on various food sources: fruit, small insects, worms, frogs, and small birds.
 We find many insects in the wild and lizards eat insects such as worms, locusts, spiders, cockroaches, flies, and the like.
 Instead of feasting on carnivorous meals of birds, mammals or members of the reptile family such as snails, fruits, algae and a wide range of plant material are among the foods consumed by various lizard species.